Rental Property ROI Calculator

 Frequently Asked Questions

-Q: What is considered a good ROI for a rental property in 2026?
+Q: What is considered a good ROI for a rental property?

-A: Most professional real estate investors target a baseline of 8% to 12% annual ROI from pure cash flow.
-In highly competitive, premium urban metropolitan zones, a yield of 5% to 7% can be acceptable due to faster asset appreciation.
-Anything below 4% suggests the cash might be better optimized elsewhere.
+A: Most professional real estate investors target baseline 8% to 12% annual ROI from pure cash flow.
+In competitive urban zones, 5% to 7% can be acceptable due to faster asset appreciation.
+Anything below 4% is weak.

 Q: What specific costs must be included in annual rental expenses?

-A: To secure an accurate calculation, include your annual mortgage interest/principal, property taxes, structural insurance, maintenance and repairs, property management fees, homeowners association (HOA) dues, and a vacancy allowance (typically 5% to 10% of gross annual rent).
+A: Include annual mortgage interest/principal, property taxes, structural insurance, maintenance/repairs, property management fees, HOA dues, and a vacancy allowance (typically 5-10% of gross annual rent).

-Q: How does rental property ROI structurally differ from Capitalization Rate (Cap Rate)?
+Q: How does rental property ROI differ from Capitalization Rate (Cap Rate)?

-A: ROI incorporates your personal financing framework (like mortgage costs and down payments), making it highly customized to your specific deal structure.
-Cap Rate completely excludes leverage/financing and evaluates the property’s raw performance as if it were purchased entirely in cash, allowing direct market comparisons.
+A: ROI incorporates your personal financing framework (mortgage costs, down payments).
+Cap Rate excludes leverage and evaluates the property's raw performance as if purchased entirely in cash.

-Q: Should I include annual market appreciation in my baseline ROI calculation?
+Q: Should I include annual market appreciation in baseline ROI calculation?

-A: Conservative real estate investors prefer calculating their baseline ROI strictly from cash flow to protect against market corrections.
-However, adding estimated annual localized property appreciation gives a more comprehensive total return profile, especially in high-growth modern real estate markets.
+A: Conservative investors calculate baseline ROI strictly from cash flow.
+However, adding estimated annual localized property appreciation gives a more comprehensive total return profile.